AntondeGroot/Flashbook/README.md

 # User data

-The program will also keep track of your progress and indicate how many minutes you've spend learning and reading the past N days.
+The program will also keep track of your progress and indicate how many hours and minutes you've spend learning and reading the past N days.

 <img src="https://github.com/AntondeGroot/Flashbook/blob/master/readme%20images/statsgraph3.png" alt="alt text" width="700" height="">